 Update e-Campus – Check your name

 - Check the spelling of your name.
 Your name as it is shown on e-Campus is what will be on your diploma, in the commencement program and in any local newspaper listing.
+You may also add a “degree name” if you wish to include your middle initial or name on the diploma.

 - Ensure that there are no sanctions or restrictions on your e-Campus record.
-It is your responsibility to review and address any sanctions in order to receive your diploma and be recognized at commencement.
+It is your responsibility to review and resolve any sanctions in order to receive your diploma and be recognized at commencement.

 - Your address on e-Campus is where Enrollment Services will send your bachelor’s or master’s degree diploma.